NuwaniS/vechain-resona/README.md

 ```

 ## Future Enhancements
-1. Currently the following list of activities are supported in the Dapp.
+1. Currently the following list of activities are supported in the DApp.
 The list can be grown within different categories with varying rewards as well.
 	- Painting
 	- Meditating
 	- Journaling